-Join Sally Norred for an in-depth discussion in this video A closer look at Google Hangouts On Air, part of Webinar Fundamentals.
+Join Sally Norred for an in-depth discussion in this video A closer look at Google Hangouts On Air, part of Learning to Run Webinars.

 Hi, I'm sally.
 Here we are in a Google Plus Hangout on Air.
 When you start your Hangout, the first thing that you're going to see is a large webcam streaming video of you, if you have a webcam enabled on your computer.
 You can adjust your video settings by hovering on the menu on the right hand side of the browser window, and clicking, and you'll see a bunch of different settings that you can try to make it look as best as possible.
 I'm going to change it back to enhanced.
 Now, you may not want to stream your video if you need to focus on presenting content.